Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion

-This could be a further study.
+This could be \red{investigated in} a further study.
 In general, computing optical potentials {\it ab initio} in an energy regime greater than $\approx$ 60~MeV requires many-body methods to compute off-shell nuclear density matrices, which are input to folding calculations when used within a multiple scattering theory to obtain the optical potential.
 This is usually computationally involved.
 If our comparison between {\it ab initio} and extrapolated phenomenological optical potentials toward the dripline can be repeated in different mass regimes of the nuclear chart, it can elevate the confidence in the use of phenomenological optical potentials in a variety of reaction codes.

 \ack{The authors are grateful to Robert Baker and Matthew Burrows for sharing their useful scripts.
 We thank Filomena Nunes, Remco Zegers, Kristina Launey, Gregory Potel, Chlo\"e Hebborn and Stephen Weppner for enlightening discussions.
 CE appreciates the support of the FRIB nuclear theory group during her sabbatical stay at FRIB.}